-Beyond our editorial policies and journalism best practices, set guidelines for acceptable content and behavior on the platform.
+Beyond our editorial policies and journalism best practices, Medium’s Rules set guidelines for acceptable content and behavior on the platform.
 Each participant in our community is responsible for maintaining these standards, whether they are a professional journalist, amateur commentator, or an expert in a related field.
 We rely on and investigate all reports of potential content violations.
 When Medium’s Trust & Safety team becomes aware of potentially problematic content, we analyze the reported content under those Rules, and where necessary apply other secondary frameworks to come to an enforcement decision.

 - What are the foreseeable negative consequences of the information being propagated by our network, and shared on other social media networks?

 - How severe might the potential impact be?

 - What is the likelihood of the negative consequence occurring?

 - Who will likely be affected as a result?

 - Is there information from nationally and internationally recognized institutions, (such as the CDC, WHO, and other official bodies) to help us determine if content presents an elevated risk and potentially violates our rules?

 In particular, this means that broadly we may take action on content which includes:

 - Health claims or advice which, if acted on, are likely to have detrimental health effects on persons or public safety.